Gradient-free optimization via integration: Results on gradient descent with smooth approximations

-In this section we review essential notions and tools required to address the minimisation of a function $f:\R^d\to \R$, assumed lower-bounded, not necessarily differentiable, but for which there exists a sequence of differentiable approximations $\crl{f_n:\R^d\to\R, \ f_n\in C^1(\R^d), \ n\in \mathbb{N}}$, convergent to $f$ in a sense to be made precise below.
-In this scenario it is natural to suggest the non-homogeneous gradient descent algorithm
+In this section we review and extend essential notions and tools required to address the minimisation of a function $f:\R^d\to \R$, assumed lower-bounded, not necessarily differentiable, but for which there exists a sequence of differentiable approximations $\crl{f_n:\R^d\to\R, \ f_n\in C^1(\R^d), \ n\in \mathbb{N}}$, which converges to $f$ in a sense to be made precise below.
+In this scenario, it is natural to suggest the non-homogeneous gradient descent algorithm